matthewslouismarie/lm-web-framework/README.md

                  * Controller/: the IController interface
                  * View/: the IView interface
                  * Router.php: the Router class
-     * functions/: contains the functions of the project (to be removed)
  * public/:
     * index.php: the main controller of the framework.
 It's a script and its specific name and path makes it able to handle all requests related to the